davidsneighbour/hugo-shortcodes/youtube/README.md

 {{< youtube id="_BM3zCMRPcw" title="Lower your eyelids to die with the sun - M83" >}}
 ```

+Run `hugo server` in this module and a list of sample usages will be presented at [http://localhost:1313](http://localhost:1313)

 #### Parameters

 | parameter | default | notes |